Everything We Know About Baldur's Gate 3 And Its Xbox Launch

 When will ‘Baldur’s Gate 3’ come to Xbox?
 Our best estimate

-In the same series of tweets, Vincke said that the Xbox release will drop in 2023 – although that’s not a guarantee that the devs will manage that deadline.
+In the same series of tweets, Vincke said that the Xbox release will drop in 2023 – although it’s not certain that the devs will manage that deadline.

 Everyone was assuming we’d have to wait until next year, though, so this push for an earlier release is a pleasant surprise indeed.
 Check out the tweet below: